 Web applications are becoming more and more popular, replacing traditional desktop programs at an accelerated rate.
-With all these new apps out on the web comes a variety of security implications associated with being connected to the internet where anyone can poke and prod at them.
-One of the simplest, yet most prevalent types of security flaws found in modern web apps is SQL injection.
+With all these new apps out on the web comes various security implications associated with being connected to the internet where anyone can poke and prod at them.
+One of the simplest, yet the most prevalent types of security flaws found in modern web apps are SQL injections.

 This type of attack allows one to retrieve sensitive information, modify existing data, or even destroy entire databases.
 The most common attack vector for SQL injection is through input fields — login forms, search forms, text boxes, and file upload functions are all excellent candidates for exploitation.

 In this guide, our target will be Mutillidae, an intentionally vulnerable web app included as part of Metasploitable 2, an intentionally vulnerable Linux virtual machine (VM) designed for testing and practicing purposes.
 We will be connected to Metasploitable 2 on an isolated network with Kali as the attacking machine.